alvinedrada/pokemon-tcg-opener/README.md

-# Pokemon TCG Opener
+# Pokemon TCG Opener Easy Version

 Pokemon is so awesome so go create a Pokemon trading card pack opener using HTML, CSS, and JS.
-This project will use skills you learned about DOM
+This project will use skills you learned about DOM.
+The easy version will give you the template for the HTML and CSS so you will focus more on the Javascript.

 An example of what the finished product may look like can be found here: https://pokemon-tcg-opener.alvin-edrada.repl.co/